dfinity/examples/motoko/threshold-schnorr/README.md

 cd examples/motoko/threshold-schnorr
 dfx start --background
 npm install
-make mock
+make deploy
 ```

 #### What this does
 - `dfx start --background` starts a local instance of the IC via the IC SDK
-- `make mock` deploys the canister code on the local version of the IC and
+- `make deploy` deploys the canister code on the local version of the IC
-  updates the canister ID that produces Schnorr signatures (see the WARNING at
-  the beginning of this document)

 If successful, you should see something like this: